 Harlem Baden Sanitary Relief Phase 4 (11797)

-As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is designing a project to construct a new stormwater sewer in the Harlem and Baden neighborhoods of the City of St. Louis.
+As part of a long-term effort to reduce basement backups and sewer overflows, MSD Project Clear is designing a project to construct approximately 7,700 feet of stormwater sewers in the City of Hillsdale.
+The neighborhood is served by a combined sewer system that becomes overwhelmed during rainfall.
+The project will add a separate storm sewer to carry excess runoff to nearby stormwater detention basins.

 About the Project